 Location: 1.5h from Tokyo, Kanagawa Prefecture, Kanto

 Well-Known Onsen Town Near Tokyo: Hakone Onsen (箱根温泉) is probably the most well-known hot spring resort near Tokyo among foreign tourists.
-The onsen town is located in the Fuji Hakone Izu National Park and a popular destination for day-trips and weekend getaways.
-With plenty of sightseeing attractions, extremely beautiful onsen, and easy access from Tokyo it is a tourist magnet.
+The onsen town is located in the Fuji Hakone Izu National Park and is a popular destination for day trips and weekend getaways.
+With plenty of sightseeing attractions, an extremely beautiful onsen, and easy access from Tokyo it is a tourist magnet.
 Awesome but usually crowded.

 Beautiful Open-Air Onsen: Tenzan Hot Spring Village (天山湯治郷) is the natural hot spring I recommend you to visit.
 It is actually a small hot spring village with 2 separate and tattoo-friendly onsen facilities Higana Hot Spring and Kayoi Hot Spring Ikkyu.
 Both of them are amazingly beautiful with open-air baths surrounded by lush green.

 The onsen you can see in the picture is the Hotel Green Plaza Hakone and it is one of the surprisingly rare onsens in Hakone with views of Mt.
 Fuji.